AngleProtocol/merkl-docs/merkl-mechanism.md

 The system relies on two main contracts:

-- The `DistributionCreator` contract: it is used by incentivizors to create campaigns.
+- The `DistributionCreator` contract: it is used by incentive providers to create campaigns.
 This contract holds no funds and is only used to store the campaigns and all their rules.
 When calculating rewards, the Merkl Engine fetches the campaigns and their configuration straight from this contract.
 - The `Distributor` contract: for users to claim their rewards.
 This contract holds all the tokens that will be distributed to the users.
 The tokens can only be claimed by providing merkle proofs which match with the current merkle root.
 A new merkle root is pushed every time the engine computes new rewards.

 Both contracts are managed through an `AccessControlManager` contract managed by a multisig which has the power to settle disputes, change dispute parameters, to modify fees and their recipients, and to whitelist new addresses allowed to modify merkle roots in the `Distributor` contract.
 It has no ability to alter distributions.